Endogenous Labour Flow Networks: Materials and Methods

 \subsection{Model}

-Our model tries to achieve a balance between the parsimony of stochastic processes \textit{à la} econophysics and the microfoundations of economic models.
-This balance is important because the econophysics approach allows highly disaggregated analysis of systems with heterogeneous and rationally-bounded agents, while agent-level microfoundations set the causal mechanisms through which these agents respond to the economic environment.
+Our model aims to achieve a balance between the parsimony of stochastic processes \textit{à la} econophysics and the microfoundations of economic models.
+This balance is important because the econophysics approach allows highly disaggregated analysis of systems with heterogeneous and rationally-bounded agents, while agent-level microfoundations set socially meaningful causal mechanisms through which these agents respond to the economic environment.
 In particular, we construct a model where agents optimise leisure and consumption in a myopic fashion.
-Myopia, as opposed to solving infinite horizon inter-temporal optimisation problems, produces disequilibrium at the micro-level as agents continuously find themselves in situations with incentives for unilateral deviations from the status quo.\footnote{In other words, there is no price vector that coordinates their actions and generates an equilibrium, a well accepted principle in the complexity economics literature \cite{tesfatsion_agentbased_2003,axtell_what_2007,kirman_complex_2010,arthur_complexity_2009}.} Despite micro-level disequilibrium, and due to the underlying stochastic process, the aggregate dynamics reach steady-state behaviour, and this facilitates model calibration.
+Myopia, as opposed to solving infinite horizon inter-temporal optimisation problems, produces disequilibrium at the micro-level as agents continuously find themselves in situations with incentives for unilateral deviations from the status quo (triggering a stream of labour flows).\footnote{In other words, there is no price vector that coordinates their actions in a centralised fashion and generates an equilibrium, a well accepted principle in the complexity economics literature \cite{tesfatsion_agentbased_2003, axtell_what_2007, kirman_complex_2010, arthur_complexity_2009}.} Despite micro-level disequilibrium, the aggregate dynamics reach steady-state behaviour, and this facilitates model calibration.
 We develop a multi-output stochastic gradient descent algorithm for this purpose, and show (\autoref{figure:calibration_sensitivity}) that the calibration method is robust to variation in the number of agents simulated (except in the trivial case of a very low number of agents), and to the number of Monte Carlo simulations performed.
-We also show that calibration results are robust to the calibration procedure being re-run.
+We also show that calibration results are able to recover the true parameters of the model when used on simulated data (\autoref{figure:calibration_nus}).